11 Jul Short Story: Red Snowballs

 I’m working on a book of short stories.
 Here’s one from the collection.
 I’d love your feedback.

-“You look sad today, Gretchen,” Tommy said as they sat on the playground grass.
-He held a small truck in his hand.
+“You look sad today, Gretchen,” Tommy said.
+The two sat on the playground grass, and he held a small truck in his hand.

 “That’s because my momma’s sad.”